 As we strive to further our business interests and outperform our competitors, we do so honestly, fairly, openly and with integrity.
 We have a zero tolerance policy towards bribery.
-We will never-either personally or through a third party, such as a broker or consultant--accept, make, or approve:
+We will never - either personally or through a third party, such as a consultant - accept, make or approve:

-- Bribes or the promise of an improper benefit. - Facilitating payments, which generally are small payments to low-ranking officials to expedite the performance of a routine act to which we are already entitled. - Payment for illegal activity. - Use of Company property or resources in a way that creates a conflict of interest or is against the law.
+- · Bribes or the promise of an improper benefit - Facilitating payments, which generally are small payments to low-ranking officials to expedite the performance of a routine act to which we are already entitled - Payment for illegal activity - Use of company property or resources in a way that creates a conflict of interest or is against the law or others in order to influence official action or otherwise gain an improper advantage.
+This is true regardless of whether the payment is made directly or through a third party such as an agent or a broker.
+Anti-bribery laws and the company's anti-bribery policy apply to bribes of both government officials and private individuals or companies.